T-Damer/T-Damer/README.md

 ## I'm a Designer and Developer ✏️

-- ⌨️ Right now working as Intern in [Borodutch](https://github.com/Borodutch)
+- ⌨️ Right now working as Intern in BigWhaleLabs
-- ✌️ I’m currently learning Vue
+- 👨‍🎓 Currently learning Vue
-- 🃏 I’m looking for job opportunities and open source projects to contribute
+- 👀 Looking for job opportunities and open source projects to contribute
 - 🏹 2021 Goals: Contribute more to Open Source projects and get a job
 - ⚡ I love to play video games